What we do

 We are former regulators that support our clients through merger inquiries and provide economic analysis.

 Our clients include UK and US corporates, private equity and other investors, and law firms that wish to supplement their in-house expertise.

 We act as lead competition adviser on transactions or can supplement in-house or other external support.

 Aldwych Partners secures merger clearance from the Competition and Markets Authority for our clients.

 As former senior executives at the UK competition authorities, we understand how merger reviews work from the inside and outside.

-We were recently recognised by Global Competition Review with a shortlisting for European Merger Control Matter of the Year 2018.
+We were recognised by Global Competition Review with a shortlisting for European Merger Control Matter of the Year 2018.

 Health and care: our experience runs from hospitals to care homes to children's services to diagnostics.